 From opening an account to knowing about deposit insurance, this guide will help you make sense of Montenegro’s banking system.
 Continue reading “Montenegro’s Banking System”

 Death and taxes are said to be the two certainties of life.
 We’re still working on a solution to the former, but easy immigration means that you can influence the latter.

 Montenegro’s favorable tax regime is definitely one of the pros of living here.
 Choosing this small Balkan country doesn’t mean a total holiday from taxes, but it does usually mean a reduced tax load compared to the rest of Europe.

 Generally, the answer to the question “how much tax does Montenegro charge on X?”, is between 9%-15%.
-It goes without saying that that’s less than almost anywhere else in the developing or developed world.
+It goes without saying that that’s less than almost anywhere else in the emerging or developed world.

 There are some nuances to the Montenegrin tax system — from real estate taxes to VAT.
 This guide will walk you through all of the important points and help prepare you to keep your tax bill as favorable as possible.
 Continue reading “Montenegro Tax Guide”